ShuffieldLowman COVID-19 Resources Center

 Florida Court System:

 Due to the COVID-19 pandemic, the Florida Court System has decided the best course of action is to limit or postpone all non-essential court proceedings and have judges work remotely to the best of their ability.
-Florida Supreme Court Chief Justice Canady has outlined what qualifies as an essential court proceeding in Administrative Order No. AOSC20-17.
 As a result, a majority of ongoing cases will inevitably encounter delays.
-The extent and length of the delays are currently unknown; however, the most recent order from the Florida Supreme Court extends these limitations through May 29, 2020.
 There have also been orders issued by courts in Florida, as well as by the Governor, that limit the ability of parties to prosecute certain types of pending civil cases (and perhaps the ability to file new cases of those types) or to seek certain civil remedies.
 At ShuffieldLowman we are continuing business as usual filing documents necessary to begin and/or advance your case, except as prohibited by existing orders.
 We remain committed to prompt and ongoing client communication.
 We will continue to update this site with relevant future developments.
 Of course, you may continue to reach out to your ShuffieldLowman Attorney for more information at any time.

 Residential community associations in Florida are experiencing numerous restrictions and a changing legal terrain due to the COVID-19 pandemic.
-On April 2, 2020, Florida Governor Ron DeSantis, in response to the COVID-19 pandemic, issued Executive Order 20-94, and then on May 14th issued EO 121 which effectively extended EO 20-94 through June 1.
+On April 2, 2020, Florida Governor Ron DeSantis, in response to the COVID-19 pandemic, issued Executive Order 20-94.
 EO 20-94 provided for a statewide halt on mortgage foreclosure causes of action as well as a statewide suspension against residential evictions based upon the non-payment of rent.
-However, what was not clarified in these orders is whether homeowner’s association and condominium association lien foreclosure actions were intended to be covered under the Governor’s moratorium on mortgage foreclosures.
+EO 20-180 which was signed on July 29, 2020, clarified whether homeowner’s association and condominium association lien foreclosure actions were intended to be covered under the moratorium on mortgage foreclosures established by EO 20-94.
+Learn more about EO 20-180 in our latest blog HERE.

 In addition, Florida Statute Sections 718.1265 and 720.316 provide condominium associations and homeowners’ associations, respectively, the right to exercise certain emergency powers “in response to damage caused by an event for which a state of emergency is declared.”
 The Department of Business and Professional Regulation (the “DBPR”) originally weighed in, through the entry of its own executive order (order 2020-04), to state that it believed the COVID-19 pandemic would constitute an “emergency”, at least for the purpose of allowing the exercise of some of those “emergency owners”.
 However, the DBPR has now issued a new order (order 2020-06) which terminates the provisions of its earlier order, effective June 1, 2020.
 Thus, the DBPR is apparently now choosing to remain neutral on the issue of whether COVID-19 has triggered an association’s right to use some or all of the enumerated “emergency powers”.